 A stunning countertop is one of the elements that makes for an amazing kitchen or bathroom.
-Countertops come in a myriad of materials but there are a few new ones that are making headway, edging out former top contenders.
+Countertops come in a myriad of materials but the latest countertop trends are making headway, edging out former top contenders.

 Quartz continues to be a favorite among homeowners who are remodeling both kitchens and baths.
 According to Harrell Remodeling’s award-winning senior designer, Sara Jorgensen, nine out of ten Harrell clients choose quartz for their countertop materials.
 There are many “pros” to quartz including its durability, low-to-no maintenance, and the incredible variety it provides, with marble look-a-likes being the most popular.